Refer to our Retirement FAQs for answers to many common questions.

 1. Does retirement begin automatically when I stop working?

 No. You must file a retirement application with the System.
+If you are age 55 or older, you may complete the service retirement application online in MyNYSTRS.
 Your effective date of retirement can be the same day you file, but you cannot apply any sooner than 90 days prior to your retirement date.

 2. How is my retirement benefit paid?

 Your retirement benefit is paid in 12 monthly payments, directly deposited into your checking or savings account on the last business day of each month.

 3. Does the final average salary (FAS) used in the calculation of a retirement benefit have to be the average of the last three years (Tiers 2-5) or five years (Tier 6)?

 No. Although in most cases this will be true, it will be the average of the highest three or five consecutive years whenever they occurred in the salary history.
 (Note: Tier 1 members are eligible for either a three-year or five-year FAS, whichever provides the better benefit.)

 4. Can I retire at age 55 without a reduction to my pension, or do I have to wait until I am age 62?